Noxet/CRI/README.md

 # CRI
-Continous Rust Integrator: A Continous Integration system in Rust
+Continuous Rust Integrator: A Continuous Integration system in Rust